thytom/fr-admin.co.uk/site/contact.md

   <https://www.postoffice.co.uk/brexit>
 * **Good site with information on importing goods into France** -
   <https://www.douane.gouv.fr/fiche/transferring-your-primary-residence-france>
+* **Good site with information about French Taxation on any income you earn in France** - https://www.charleshamer.co.uk/french-property-rental-tax-returns.aspx

 ## Useful Links for Business Travellers and Cross Border Workers